PisanA/junit-webpage/index.md

 ### Github Classroom Setup
 Once the setup process is complete, we would want to start distributing the assignments to students.
 We will use Github classroom as a method to distribute starter code.
 - Create an assignment on [Github Classroom](https://classroom.github.com/).
 Students do not need admin access to their repository.
+- The starter repository will be pointed at the public starter repository as mentioned in the breakdown above.

 ### Checking Feedback
 When students check for feedback, follow these process.